 Skip to content

-DataKit Master Configuration
+DataKit Main Configuration

-Its directory is generally located in:
+The directory is usually located at:

 • Linux/Mac: /usr/local/datakit/conf.d/datakit.conf